nens/threedi-docs/source/d_threedi_portal.rst

 User menu
 ----------

-Click the user icon  at the top right of the screen to show the user menu.
+Click the user icon at the top right of the screen to show the **User menu**.
 The user menu has the following options:

-* **Calculation speed**
+Preferences
+"""""""""""

 .. figure:: image/d2.8_user_menu.png
 	:alt: User menu

 **Calculation speed**
-Calculation speed on the live site is slowed down in case of fast models.
+Calculation speed on the live site is slowed down (**capped speed**) by default in case of fast models.
 This is done because the live site is meant to have live insights in what is happening.
 If the model is too fast, it is hard to understand the flows.
-If you don't want this option to be turned on, toggle the 'off' radio button.
-The model most likely will speed up in case the % on the top right of the screen was not indicating 100%.
-In case the server load is already at 100%, no gain will be seen in calculation speed on the live site.
+If you want to calculate on full speed, choose the **Real-time speed** option.
+The model most likely will speed up in case the % on the top right of the screen was not indicating 100% already.
+In case the server load is at 100%, no gain will be seen in calculation speed on the live site.

+Help
+""""
+Currently sends you to https://3diwatermanagement.com/3di-start/.
+For support from the help desk, visit :ref:`https://3diwatermanagement.com/3di-start/`.

+Quit simulations
+""""""""""""""""
+:ref:`timeoutlivesite` ends the use of calculation time.
+And let's you save your results.

+You can:

+- **Quit, don't store results**
+- **Quit, store results**, for more information, see: :ref:`store_results_live_site`.

+*link naar results toevoegen*

+Restart simulations
+"""""""""""""""""""
+Restarting the simulation resets all the calculations that have been made and reloads the simulation.
+If you want to save your results you will get sent back to the start screen afterwards.

 .. _layers_menu:

 Layers menu